Jump to

 Causing the particle of light to arc along its body and alter its direction

-Whereas the electric field particles emitted by the electron, and the positron that is inside a proton, are short in length
+As a suggestion, the electric field particles emitted by the electron, and the positron that is inside a proton, are short in length

-Their short length cannot wrap around a particle of light, and their short length cannot change the direction of a particle of light
+And their short length cannot change the direction of a particle of light

-In the Simple Universe model, light is not affected by the short electric field particles of the electron, or the positron that is inside a proton
+Light is not affected by the short electric field particles of the electron, or the positron that is inside a proton

 But light is affected by the long positive and negative electric field particles of the 'neutral' particles that are part of the proton and the neutron